tradenity/camerastore-python-flask-sample/README.md

-CameraStore Python/Flask sample application
+CameraStore Python/Flask sample application for Tradenity ecommerce API
 ===========================================

-This is a demonstration of using Tradenity SDK with Flask to build ecommerce web application
+This is a sample application for [Tradenity](https://www.tradenity.com) ecommerce API using the [Python SDK](https://github.com/tradenity/python-sdk) with Flask to build ecommerce web application

 This sample application is free and opensource, we encourage you to fork it and use it as a base for your future applications.